whiteshadow255/eyepop_hackathon/README.md

 Then, every 10s it takes an image and compares the eye distance.
 If the head is advanced 75% or more of the range between the good and bad postures, it plays an audio file notifying the user that their chin is too far forward.

+Limitations:

+If there's other people in the frame or an excessively busy background it probably won't work in the current implementation.

+if you change position of the laptop or majorly change your own position, you should restart the code.

+This was built with a macbook using the internal camera.
+No idea how it will work with other rigs